badcrocodile/cltt/README.md

 See what projects you have active: `cltt show`

-Start your timer: `cltt start` will list all projects available to you.
-If you know the ID of the project you'd like to work on, `cltt start 2` will start the timer immediately.
+Start your timer: `cltt start`.
+This will list all projects available to you.
+If you know the ID of the project you'd like to work on, `cltt start [project ID]` will start the timer immediately.

-Add some comments to the project you're working on: `cltt comment "Cleaning up database"`
+Add comments to the project you're working on: `cltt comment "Cleaning up database"`

 Stop your timer: `cltt stop`